MykKuc/MykKuc/README.md

 - 🌱 I’m currently trying to acquire as much knowledge as possible about all these technologies, tools and best applications of them while developing software.
 - ➕ Also I am learning some frontend development using React.js , but my main focus is still Java and Spring Framework.
 - :cloud: I am also learning and using some cloud technologies.
 My only focus is Amazon Web Services.
 I use Route 53, CloudFront, S3, EC2 (Ubuntu) Instances and Amazon RDS to host my project (employeemanagementapp.com).
-- :pencil2: I am participating and learning full-stack development in the Devbridge Sourcery Academy.
+- :pencil2: I have completed the Devbridge Sourcery Academy for developers.
+I learned about developing using Spring Boot, React.js, working with Agile methodology, presenting the finished project.

 <!---